 FEATURES: This is a surf spinning rod that brings much more to the table than what you bargained for.
 Its carbon fiber design is excellent and aids anglers in more accurately tuned action.
 This is especially important for those into boat fishing.

-Shakespeare Ugly Stik Elite Spinning Fishing Rod
+#5 Most Popular - Shakespeare Ugly Stik Elite

 WHY WE LIKE IT: The Shakespeare Ugly Stik Elite is the most popular model among the Ugly Stik fishing rods.
 The blend of graphite and fiberglass this rod has makes it perfect to handle big water fishing like a pro.